How long does it take to get a tax refund?

-If you’re expecting a big tax refund, you want it as quickly as possible.
+If you’re expecting a big tax refund, you’re probably asking yourself, “How long does it take to get a tax refund?”
 If you mail your return early in the tax season, you’ll receive your tax refund in about four to six weeks.
 However, if you wait and file your return close to the filing deadline, it will take about eight weeks.

-You can check the status of your refund by:
+You can also check the status of your tax refund by:

 - Calling the IRS TeleTax System at 800-829-4477 or the IRS Refund Hotline at 800-829-1954.